-In the Asia-Pacific area, large banks are facing challenges from digital banks.
-Digital banking adoption is growing globally, driven by evolving customer expectations and enhanced digital penetration.
-The COVID-19 pandemic has accelerated this trend, as enforced digital transitions have embedded a more immediate impetus for change.
+In the Asia-Pacific region, large banks face challenges from emerging digital banks.
+The adoption of digital banking is growing globally, fueled by changing customer expectations and increased digital penetration.
+The COVID-19 pandemic has further accelerated this trend, compelling a more immediate need for change.

 For example, in Hong Kong, large banks like HSBC are responding to competition from virtual banks.
 HSBC launched the PayMe mobile application well after the introduction of AliPayHK and WeChatPay in Hong Kong.
 Despite the late start, PayMe has amassed two million users and secured an impressive 68% market share.
 In addition to intensifying their digital transformation efforts, many of Hong Kong's large banks are eliminating or reducing fees to compete with newcomers.

 In Malaysia, the underinvestment in technology by traditional banks raises concerns about their ability to compete with incoming virtual banks.
 FinTech developments are rapidly changing the financial sector landscape, with nearly 200 FinTech startups reported as of April 2019.
 The most significant growth areas include e-wallets and payment services.
 Mobile and internet banking penetration reached close to 34% and around 90%, respectively, in 2018.

 Thailand also presents a robust digital and mobile penetration, making it well-positioned to become a key ASEAN FinTech hub.
 Although 22% of the Thai population is unbanked, high digital payments and peer-to-peer lending platforms target this demographic.
 The volume of mobile and internet banking transactions has grown rapidly, with mobile banking expanding at a 123% Compound Annual Growth Rate (CAGR) from 2014 to 2018.